 Finally, it should be noticed that the quantum quench protocol suffers not only from the impact of random noise, but it is inherently restricted to determining just the coefficients that appear in the Hamiltonian decomposition.
 We must a priori know the basis that has to consist of operators representing measurable quantities.
-In spite of providing a theoretical approach, the present article focused on examples of Hamiltonians that are given in bases defined by operators traditionally considered measurable.
+In spite of providing a theoretical approach, the present article focused on examples of Hamiltonians that are introduced in bases defined by operators traditionally considered measurable.

 In the future, the framework will be extended and applied to other Hamiltonians of multi-level systems because the efficiency of the method appears to depend on the algebraic properties of $\mathcal{H}$.
 Additionally, different kinds of experimental noise will be mathematically modeled and incorporated into the scheme to test the performance of the framework.
-Last but not least, the quantum quench protocol appears to be an advantageous technique that can be implemented to develop the verification of quantum devices \cite{Carrasco2021} or entanglement Hamiltonian tomography \cite{Kokail2021}.
+Furthermore, the quantum quench protocol appears to be an advantageous technique that can be implemented to develop the verification of quantum devices \cite{Carrasco2021} or entanglement Hamiltonian tomography \cite{Kokail2021}.
 Last but not least, the Hamiltonian tomography will be investigated in relation to the security of blind quantum computing for a fixed Hamiltonian \cite{Qiang2017,Quan2021}, including a representation as a linear combination of unitary operators \cite{Long2006}.
 In particular, high dimensional cases will be studied since qudits have significant advantages, including higher information capacity, improved security against eavesdroppers, and better resilience to noise \cite{Romero2019}.